grindlemire/graft/README.md

     // use db...

-    // OR we could just run what we need to for a chosen dependency
+    // Or we could just run what we need to for a chosen dependency
     // db, _, err := graft.ExecuteFor[db.Output](context.Background())
 }
 ```